 A traditional solar PV (photovoltaic) system is actually connected to the electricity grid, so that in times of low solar productivity, your home will still have reliable electricity supplied to your outlets, lights, and appliances.
 This is also so that in times of excess solar production, you can receive an energy credit on your electricity bill in a process called “net metering”.

 According to the Solar Energy Industries Association (SEIA), in order for the cost of installing a residential solar battery system to qualify for the savings of the Solar Tax Credit, it must “derive 100% of (its) power from an onsite solar array”.
 This means your solar energy system, whether that’s rooftop solar or a ground-mount solar PV system, must charge your solar battery exclusively for the battery to qualify for the tax credit savings.
-Charging a solar battery from the electricity grid, does not qualify.
+Charging a solar battery from the electricity grid does not qualify.

 However, this is slightly different for commercial systems.
 Commercial solar PV systems that make use of solar batteries will still qualify as long as 75% of their power is derived from solar generation.
 The value of the tax credit would then be based on the percentage of power derived from renewable energy.
-For example, if your business’ solar PV system charged the solar battery 100% of the time, you would be eligible for the full tax credit of 26% in 2020.
-If the solar battery was only charged 75% of the time by your solar PV system, you would be eligible for 75% of the 26% tax credit, which would give you a 19.5% tax credit on your solar battery installation costs.
+For example, if your business’ solar PV system charged the solar battery 100% of the time, you would be eligible for the full tax credit of 26% in 2021.
+If the solar battery was only charged 75% of the time by your solar PV system, you would be eligible for 75% of the 26% tax credit, which would give you a 19.5% tax credit on your solar battery system installation costs.
 BONUS - your commercial solar battery may also qualify for a 7-year or 5-year MARCS depreciation, meaning more solar savings!

 Can A Solar Battery Be Installed On An Existing System?

 If you already utilize solar in your Massachusetts home, and are taking advantage of the tax credit you may still be in luck if you are looking to add battery storage.
 Boston Solar can help you determine if your system is set up to allow for aftermarket solar battery installation.
-As long as battery installation has occurred less than one year from the initial installation of the solar panels, you will still qualify for the 2020 26% incentive from your tax liability.
+As long as battery installation has occurred less than one year from the initial installation of the solar panels, you may still qualify for the 2021 26% incentive from your tax liability.

 More Than One Way To Save with Boston Solar